 The funeral rituals celebrated ensure that the deceased rests in peace.
 The ceremony, which lasts for three days, usually coincides with initiation rites for Red Dao boys.
 The first day liberates the spirit of the deceased, the second day is a time to worship the deceased in the home, and the third day is the boy’s initiation rite.

 The boy has to sit on a throne at the highest place in the village until he falls into hammocks hanging below him.
-This represents him falling down from the sky to be born on earth, another symbol of the Dao belief that they are the direct descendents of God.
+This represents him falling down from the sky to be born on earth, another symbol of the Dao belief that they are the direct descendants of God.